+Cost of operations

+The National Grid study in 2021 required 17 TB of storage to complete.
+The 2022 required 1.1 TB.
+The reduction was mainly attributed to a significant reduction in the number of warnings generated by conditions resulting from CYME to GLM converter problems.

+The average runtime of the 2021 study was roughly 25,600 hours while the average runtime of the 2022 study using the load forecasting pipeline was less than 4.5 hours.
+The AWS host was changed from Windows to a Linux (c5a.24xlarge) This resulted in a cost reduction from roughly $113k in 2021 to only $20.25 in 2022.
+The workflow as also changes from a sequential run to an optimized parallel run.

+Southern California Edison Resilience Study

+TODO

 Benefits to California

 OpenFIDO enables regulators, researchers, and other interested stakeholders to access and analyze electric grid data that has historically been inaccessible due to the use of proprietary software tools.
 The data exchange platform increases the transparency of the electric grid and empowers stakeholders to work with utilities and regulators to integrate DERs more quickly, reliably, and cost-effectively.